RahulRoyJS/Master-Thesis/README.md

 # Master-Thesis
-Thsi folder contains documents related to master thesis.
+This folder contains documents related to master thesis.